o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ### The PR merge

-When you have approval from two reviewers, and approval from a technical reviewer (if necessary), your PR can be merged.
+When you have an approval from at least one docs reviewer and at least one technical reviewer, your PR can be merged.
 Never merge your own PRs.
-The last reviewer to approve the PR is responsible for merging the PR.
+Docs maintainers are responsible for merging the PR.